ladwa2000/MySQL/README.md

 ### Beginner ###

 1. Alex the Analyst's Data Analyst Bootcamp provides a sample database which will be referenced in my queries and code examples.

-2. Showcasing understanding of SELECT statements.
+2. Covering the fundamentals of SQL SELECT statements, demonstrating how to retrieve data from databases effectively.

 3. Showcasing understanding of WHERE clauses, including comparison operators, logical operators and the Like operator.

 4. Showcasing understanding of GROUP BY statements, including aggregate functions, and ORDER BY statements, including ascending and descending directives and overall best practices.